 You were their friend, their equal.
-And by improving your life you’re signalling to them “I’m better than you, look at everything I’ve done that you’ll never do”.
+And by improving your life you’re signaling to them “I’m better than you, look at everything I’ve done that you’ll never do”.

 Obviously, that isn’t your intention.
-But to a hater, rational thinking isn’t a speciality.
+But to a hater, rational thinking isn’t a specialty.

 Jealousy: You have haters because people want what you have